CCI-MOC/xdmod-cntr/XdmodAID.md

 as is, as this would potentally make upgrading easier as we would be using what their process developed.

-I had put some changes in to dockerfile to support xdmod-openstack and similar changes were done to support xdmod-shift.
+I had put some changes in to dockerfile to support xdmodopenstack and similar changes were done to support xdmod-shift.
 Along the way, in order to get PRs approved, we decided that we needed to optimize the dockerfiles.